CPF

 Note that we are assuming that the CPF OA interest rate remains unchanged at 2.5%.
 We shared earlier on why the CPF OA rate has stayed at this level despite rising interest rates.

-Oh no, what will happen to me if I am using a bank loan now?
+Should I switch to a HDB loan if I am using a bank loan now?

 You can always refinance with another bank that offers a lower interest rate.